Tomohon: Volcanoes and fresh air galore in Sulawesi

 With Manado acting as North Sulawesi’s capital and main transport hub, and nearby Bitung the main harbour city, it falls to Tomohon to showcase some of the region’s most breath-taking attractions.

-Located in the highlands and thus offering a much cooler climate, visitors can expect a rich tapestry of culture and natural wonders.
+Located in the highlands and thus offering a much cooler climate, there is a rich tapestry of culture and natural wonders to savour.
 Keen sightseers will find much to delight in around Tomohon’s surrounding peaks and valleys, and culture fans are in line for a powerful glimpse into Sulawesi’s Minahasa tribal traditions.
 All the while, a warm and friendly atmosphere pervades: smiles and ‘Hello Mr/Miss’ are the order of the day with even a simple stroll along the streets throwing up some enlightening conversations as the locals bid a friendly welcome to visitors.

 WHAT TO SEE